Looking for the best workouts for weight loss? Look no further than high-intensity interval training (HIIT).

 Once you’re done, perform this stretching routine as cool-down.

-Workout III – The Plyometric Feast
+HIIT Workout 3 – The Plyometric Feast

 Following a 10-minute dynamic warm-up, complete the following seventy moves in order with no rest in between.